 - Easy diy instructions, high hardness levels or very high water usage

 With so many water softeners on the market today, it can be difficult to know which one is the right choice for your home.
-To help make your decision easier, we’re going to share and review our top five picks for the best water softener.
+Here is the list of the 10 best water softeners of 2018: